teknopaul/binjs/binjs/doc/ParserRules.md

 ### Variables

-Both bash environment variables ans String and JavaScript types variables are supported since the syntax is distinct.
+Both bash environment variables and JavaScript variables are supported since the syntax is distinct.

 To define a JavaScript variable use "var " as a prefix, with a space.
 A semicolon to terminate the line is required by /bin/js, even if not by JavaScript.

- * var x = false;	- var is obligatory, there are no globals or implicit variables.
+ * var x = false;	- var is obligatory.
 A JavaScript variable x is created with a boolean false.

 To define a bash environment variable there is var keyword, no spaces and no semicolon, exactly as you would in a bash script.

- * x=true		- No white space is permitted per bash rules An environment variable x with string value "true" is created
+ * x=true		- No white space is permitted per bash rules.
+An environment variable x with string value "true" is created.

 ### Pre-existing variables

 x = true;

 If x already exists as JavaScript variable which the preparser is aware of, an assignement is treated as JavaScript, JavaScript takes priority and x is set to boolean true.
-If x = true is written when x is not a Javascript var already it is an error since it is treated as bash and bash does not support the whitespace.
+If x = true is written when x is not a JavaScript var already it is an error since it is treated as bash and bash does not support the whitespace.
 It is important to realise that variables assignements are only treated as JavaScript if the preparser already knows about the variable.

     var x = false; // preparser learns about x from the var statement, or a function statement